elpaso/qgis-dev-vagrant/README.md

 ====================================

-This recipe provides a Ubuntu 18.04 VM with everything you need to build and run QGIS master with Qt (3D is not available).
+This recipe provides a Ubuntu 18.04 VM with everything you need to build and run QGIS master with Qt.

 Host setup
 ----------